isaacs/templar/README.md

   // .. later, after figuring out which template to use .. res.template('foo.ejs', { some: 'data', for: [ 'the', 'template'] })
+  //alternatively, you can add a boolean parameter to write to the response without ending it
+  //res.template('foo.ejs', { some: 'data', for: [ 'the', 'template'] }, false)

 }).listen(PORT)
 ```